ShiftForward/icfpc2014/README.md

 ### Sunday

-A day of mixing feelings.
+A day of mixed feelings.
 Our focus was clearly becoming the AI, and two days later we were still completely disregarding GHC.
 We implemented the `A*` search algorithm, which was used for path-finding by the `LambdaMan`.
-Our strategy for the `LambdaMan` was as greedy as possible: try to get to the position that provided the larger amount of points immediately, while avoiding the ghosts.
+Our strategy for the `LambdaMan` was as greedy as possible: try to get to the position that provided the highest amount of points immediately, while avoiding the ghosts.
 This was not the smartest of strategies, since it would be useful to keep power pills uneaten while it wasn't possible to reach ghosts in time, but still provided decent scores for the Hall of Fame maps